-

 How much should businesses spend on marketing?

-According to Statista, chief marketing officers surveyed in North America, and Northern and Western Europe reported that 7.7% of their revenues were allotted to marketing in 2024.
+According to Statista, chief marketing officers surveyed in North America and Northern and Western Europe reported that, on average, 7.7% of their revenue was allotted to marketing.

 Business size | Potential marketing budget based on a percentage of revenue |